jasonwilliams/anki/README.md

 - `Anki: Sync Anki`: This will run Sync on your Anki Instance
 - `Anki: Anki: Send To Deck`: This will attempt to send your (markdown) card into Anki - More info above
-- `Anki: Anki: Send To Own Deck`: Sends to a new deck using the Markdown's title as a deck name
+- `Anki: Anki: Send To Own Deck`: Sends to a new deck using the Markdown's title (# example) as a deck name
 - `Anki: Force Re-install`: This will attempt to re-setup the extension on Anki (Anki needs to be running).
 You shouldn't need this unless there's an issue.

 ## Extension Settings